bprall/Basic-Shell/README.md

 - **Output Append Redirection:** Appends output to a file using `>>`.

 - **Pipelining:** Chains commands using `|`.

+- **Sequential Command Execution:** Supports executing commands sequentially with `&&`, where each command is executed only if the previous command succeeds.

 - **Built-in Commands:**